-➤ Establishes regulations, policy to protect endangered and threatened species aboard the Base.
+Establishes regulations, and policies to protect endangered and threatened species aboard the Base.
 Check this order to determine if there are endangered species in the training areas you intend to use and what training restrictions have been imposed.
 Two very important sections:

-RED-COCKADED WOODPECKER Section
+RED-COCKADED WOODPECKER Section:

-Sets regulations, policy, and responsibilities for the conservation of the RCW aboard Camp Lejeune.
+Sets regulations, policies, and responsibilities for the conservation of the RCW aboard Camp Lejeune.

-SEA TURTLE Section
+SEA TURTLE Section: